shivakumar159/DataBase.sql/README.md

     last_name varchar(50) not null,
     sex varchar(10),
     customer_id int,
-    foreign key (customer_id) references customers(customer_id)
+    foreign key (customer_id) references customers(customer_id));
-);

-Challenges and Solutions:
+**Challenges and Solutions:**

-During the development of this project, I gained practical experience in designing relational databases and implementing SQL queries.
-One challenge was ensuring that relationships between tables were correctly established using foreign keys.
+During this project, I gained hand-on experience in designing relational databases and writing SQL queries.
+One of the challenge was setting up relationships between tables using foreign keys.
 Another challenge involved maintaining data consistency while allowing flexibility in certain fields.

-Appropriate constraints and validation rules were implemented to overcome this problem.
-Through this project, I developed a better understanding of database normalization, data integrity, SQL query writing, and relationship management.
-I also learned how ERDs can be used to visualize and plan database structures before implementation.
+I solved these problems by adding the right conditions and validation rules.
+Working on this project improved my understanding of normalization, data integrity, SQL queries, and manging relationships in between the tables.
+I also realized how useful ER diagrams are for planning and visualizing the structure before building it.

-Conclusion and Future Work:
+**Conclusion and Future Work:**

-The Hotel Reservation Management System successfully shows the use of relational database concepts in a real-world scenario.
+The Hotel Reservation Management System shows how relational database concepts worked in a real-world scenario.
 The database provides an organised method for managing customers, rooms, reservations, payments, and staff information.

-Overall, this project improved my understanding of database design and SQL while showing how relational databases can support business operations efficiently.
-In the future, additional features such as room availability, staff scheduling, online reservations, and management reporting could be incorporated to further enhance the system.
+Overall, this project really improved my understanding of database design and SQL betterway,and it showed how relationaldatabase can make business operations more efficent.
+In the future, additional features such as room availability, staff scheduling, online reservations, and management reporting could be included in the further to improve how the system work.

-***